Skip to content

 • For Recurring Payments, you need to sign a separate agreement with your chosen acquirer.

-• For Easy Payment, you need a regular Internet agreement with your chosen acquirer.
+• For Checkout Payment, you need a regular Internet agreement with your chosen acquirer.
 Make sure to agree with the acquirer whether the solution should run with or without entering CVV/CVC security code for each transaction.

 • Merchants should manage authorization reattempts based on the response codes.
 Ensure that any automated authorization reattempt processing excludes response codes described here.